openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 object reappears as a value of the `CONSTANT_SpecializationAnchor` constant in the callee.
-The callee can make use of the specialization decisions embodied in the anchor by feeding the anchor as a proposed linkage parameter to its own `CONSTANT_SpecializationLinkage` constants, or by using `CONSTANT_Dynamic` constants to derive types, constants, and behaviors from the anchor.
+The callee can make use of the specialization decisions embodied in the anchor by feeding the anchor as a proposed linkage selector to its own `CONSTANT_SpecializationLinkage` constants, or by using `CONSTANT_Dynamic` constants to derive types, constants, and behaviors from the anchor.